 [defaults] section port=n Sets the primary listing TCP/IP port to n .
-The default is 2714.
+The default is 27270.
 Note that if you use NAT translation or if you have a firewall between the clients and server, then this port (along with the procports defined below) must be configured to allow clients access. logfile=path Sets the name of the server's log file to path .
 By default, it is stored in the UnForm directory.
 Standard log entries include connection information.
 Detailed logging includes verbose data transactions. logdetail=n Set n to 0 for standard logging, 1 for detailed logging.
-You should not leave detailed logging enabled for normal use, as the log file can grow very large. timeout=n Set n to the number of seconds that a connection can remain idle before closing.
+You should not leave detailed logging enabled for normal use, as the log file can grow very large. timeout= n Set n to the number of seconds that a connection can remain idle before closing.
 The default value is 3600, or one hour.
 Setting this value to 0 will avoid timeout-based disconnects.
-This value primarily affects designer connections, which can remain active for long periods. age=n This value sets the maximum age, in days, of job log entries.
+This value primarily affects designer connections, which can remain active for long periods. age=days This value sets the maximum age, in days, of job log entries.
 When jobs are submitted, basic job information is kept in a log file.
 If errors were recorded, the error file also remains in the temp directory under the UnForm server.
-After this many days, the files and log entries are automatically removed. rulefile= path Sets the default rule file to path, used for jobs that do not specify a rule file on the command line. bbpath=path If the bbxread() function is used, this value points to the BBx executable that is invoked when required, such as /usr/lib/basis/pro5/pro5. library=path1;path2; Sets directory paths that are automatically searched for rule files, images, and attachments.
+After this many days, the files and log entries are automatically removed.
+A fraction of a day can be supplied, such as age=.25 for 6 hours. agetmp=days This value sets the maximum age, in days, of ./temp/tmp files, agettiip-aays which is the default directory for work files. rulefile= path Sets the default rule file to path , used for jobs that do not specify a ruieme-puin rule file on the command line. bbpath=path If the bbxread() function is used, this value points to the BBx copuil puil executable that is invoked when required, such as /usr/lib/basis/pro5/pro5. library= path1 ; path2 ; Sets directory paths that are automatically searched for rule files, images, and attachments.
 By default, UnForm searches the UnForm directory and also supports full paths. sshost=host Sets the default host IP address or name of the Windows Support Server.
-In addition, the sshost() function can be used in a code block to specify the host and port at run-time. ssport=port Sets the default port to connect to the Windows Support Server on the host specified by sshost. imageage=days Images that are converted by an external conversion program or by the Windows Support Server are cached by default.
-The last date an image is used is also stored, and images that have not been used in days days are
+In addition, the sshost () function can be used in a code block to specify the host and port at run-time.